-Sessions offered in Deep Tissue/Myofascial Release or Swedish.
+Sessions offered in Deep Tissue/Myofascial Release and Swedish styles.
 Sessions are typically a blend unless otherwise specified.

 Deep Tissue massage is designed to relieve severe tension in the muscle and the connective tissue or fascia.
 This type of massage focuses on the muscles located below the surface of the top muscles.
 Deep tissue massage is often recommended for individuals who experience consistent discomfort/tension/pain, are involved in heavy physical activity or chronic inactivity and clients who have sustained injury (by breaking down scar tissue and adhesions*).

 Please note: The term “Deep Tissue” is often misused to identify a massage that is performed with sustained, deep pressure.
 This would more accurately be called Deep Swedish.
 Deep tissue massage is a separate category of massage therapy, used to treat specific muscle groups and employs a dedicated set of techniques and strokes to achieve a measure of relief such as cross fiber friction and myofascial release.
 It should not be confused with “deep pressure” massage, which is one that is performed with sustained, strong, occasionally intense pressure throughout an entire full-body session and not performed to address a specific area.